pyeventsourcing/esdbclient/README.md

 "persistent" subscriptions).
 It is simply a streaming gRPC call which is kept open by the server, with newly recorded events sent to the client as the client iterates over the subscription.
-This kind of subscription is closed as soon as the subscription object goes out of memory.
+This kind of subscription is closed as soon as the subscription object goes out of scope of is explicitly deleted from memory.

 ```python
 # End the subscription.